-The credit portfolio volume reported on the group's balance sheet, net of provisions, stood at EUR 4.1 billion at yearend 2014.
-The group was able to achieve positive results in its target client business in 2014.
-This growth more than offset both the impact of withdrawing from loan amounts below EUR 10k per client and the one-off effects of selling the institutions in Ghana, Mozambique and Honduras, which had resulted in portfolio contraction.
-At EUR 0.5 billion, the volume of off-balance sheet items is limited, which reflects the focus of our business model on small and medium business clients.
-Of this amount, 68.0% consisted of credit commitments with immediate right of cancellation.
+The on- and off-balance sheet credit portfolio volume, net of provisions, stood at EUR 4.8 billion at year-end 2015.
+The group was able to achieve positive results in its target client business during the year.
+This growth more than offset the one-off effects of selling the institutions in Congo and Armenia, which had resulted in portfolio contraction.
+At EUR 0.6 billion, the volume of off-balance sheet items is limited, which reflects the focus of our business model on small and medium-sized business clients.
+Of this amount, 72% consisted of credit commitments with immediate right of cancellation.

-In 2014 each of the geographical regions where we operate showed loan portfolio growth (except Africa, solely due to the sale of the institutions in Mozambique and Ghana).
-The strongest growth was recorded in South America and Eastern Europe.
+In 2015 each of the geographical regions where we operate showed loan portfolio growth (except Africa and Eastern Europe, due to the sale of the institutions in Congo and Armenia).